 No matter your life stage or financial goals, identify the right investments for the job.

 Editor's note: A version of this article was originally published on March 28, 2019.
-It is part of the 2020 Tax and IRA Guide.
+It is part of Morningstar's Tax and IRA Guide special report.

-As of today, you have about a month and a half to contribute to an IRA for the 2019 tax year.
+As of today, you have a little more than a month and a half to contribute to an IRA for the 2020 tax year.

 But some investors also clearly struggle over getting their IRA assets invested.
-According to Vanguard research, the percentage of IRA contributions allocated to money market funds spikes between January and April.
-In other words, investors are focused on getting the money into the account--not on getting the money invested.
-Combined with the fact that many investors are operating with a one-year delay on their IRA contributions--making their 2019 contributions in the early months of 2020, for example--the delay in investing assets can drag on returns.
+They'refocused on getting the money into the account before the deadline--not on getting the money invested.
+Combined with the fact that many investors are operating with a one-year delay on their IRA contributions--making their 2020 contributions in the early months of 2021, for example--the delay in investing assets can drag on returns.

 If you’ve been among investors who have made the IRA contribution but not the investment or if you plan to fund an IRA in short order, here are some specific goals for funding that might resonate with you.
 You can then map your goal to an appropriate investment.